 3. Who can I share Him with this week?
-Think about the people God has placed in your life, a neighbor in need, a classmate who's hurting, a person at work who's going through a hard time.
+Let's all think about the people God has placed in our lives, perhaps a neighbor in need, a classmate who's hurting, a person at work who's going through a hard time.
 Let's share Jesus with them this week!